College of Arts and Communication - COAC (Undergraduate)

 Students who choose to take courses in the arts and communication are encouraged to discover and develop their talents.
 Their work with faculty enables them to reach creative and analytical goals, and to develop the perceptions, production skills and reflective dispositions which characterize professionals in their chosen discipline.
 Students in the College find a wide range of possibilities for participation in addition to opportunities to specialize in areas of particular interest.
 The production studios, rehearsal rooms, stages, and media labs are active and congenial places at all hours.

 Students may prepare for a variety of careers through majoring or minoring in arts and communication, either preparing to be a practicing artist or communicator or in using those talents and skills in a variety of settings in business, education, non-profit organizations, the media, government, and other areas.
 Majors are available in: art (studio, graphic design, art history), art education, communication (public relations, electronic media, corporate and health communication), journalism (advertising, broadcast/print/web journalism, and international journalism), media arts and game development, music (performance, theory-composition, music), music education, and theatre (performance, design/technology, and stage management), and theatre education.
-For students whose career preparation cannot be met in a single department in the college, an individually designed major or minor is available.
-Other minors include: advertising, art, art history, art studio, broadcast/print/web journalism, communication (general), communication secondary education, corporate communication, dance, electronic media, media arts and game development, music, public relations, theatre, and theatre education.
-Music students may complete the following certificates: accompanying, jazz, music theory, and music history.
-Communication majors may complete the following certificates: communication competence, and event planning.
+For students whose career preparation cannot be met in a single department in the college, an individually designed major or minor is availableor may pursue one of three Musical Theatre minors.
+Other minors include: advertising, art, art history, art studio, broadcast/print/web journalism, communication (general), communication secondary education, corporate communication, dance, electronic media, media arts and game development, music, audio production and sound design, jazz, public relations, theatre, and theatre education.
+Music students may complete the following certificates: accompanying, conducting, jazz, music theory, and music history.
+Communication students may complete the following certificates: audio, communication competence, creative communication, digital communication, event planning, mass media literacy, sports communication, and video production.

 Students are encouraged to work closely with their advisor to make the best choices for their personal and career goals from the wide array of course possibilities available.
 Graduates from the college have an excellent placement rate, moving into employment opportunities that use their well-developed talents and skills.